 Thanks to the support of our donors, Duke has built one of the top research library systems in the country.
-As our prominence and reputation grows, the whole university will benefit.
+As our prominence grows, the whole university will benefit.
 Looking toward the future of academic research libraries, a number of priorities provide exciting giving opportunities, including:

-- Lilly Library: One of the oldest and most architecturally significant buildings on Duke's campus, Lilly Library serves more than 1,800 first-year students on East Campus.
+- Lilly Library: One of the oldest and most architecturally significant buildings on Duke's campus, Lilly Library serves first-year students on East Campus.
 The building has not been expanded or substantially renovated since it was completed in 1927.
 Expanding and renovating Lilly is a major priority for the Libraries.

 - Libraries Annual Fund: Unrestricted support gives us the flexibility we need to fund what is needed most at any given time, from establishing crucial initiatives like the Residence Hall Librarian Program for first-year students to creating unique classroom experiences like Archives Alive.